All Episodes

 I wish more Republicans, more conservatives had a fire in the gut like she has, but we don't need you guys to do that.

-Not a Republican, we need a conservative leader to get out there and speak the principles to which we all prescribe.
+We need a conservative leader to get out there and speak the principles to which we all prescribe.

-And and this this election did something for me.
+And this election did something for me.

 It clearly defined the difference between a Republican and a conservative.

-And I find myself I'm a conservative, not a Republican.
+And I find myself, I'm a conservative, not a Republican.

-And that's that's so true.
+Yeah, that's so true.

 What do you place the most loyalty towards?